-The halo effect is a cognitive bias that causes our impression of someone in one area, to influence our opinion of that person in other areas.
+The halo effect is a cognitive bias that causes our impression of someone in one area to influence our opinion of that person in other areas.
 For example, if we think that someone is physically attractive, we often assume that they have a more interesting personality, compared to what we would assume if they were unattractive.

 Examples of the halo effect

 The halo effect influences how we look at other people in various ways:

 - What people think about a woman’s personality is influenced by how much she weighs.
 In one study, participants saw a picture of a woman, together with background information about her life and hobbies.
 One group received the original picture, while the other group received a picture where the woman wore padding, to make her look 50 pounds heavier.
 The participants rated the thinner woman as more attractive, as having a better personality, and as more likely to be successful at her career.

 - Men gave a higher rating to an essay when they thought that it was written by an attractive female author, compared to when they thought that it was written by an unattractive one.